influxdata/docs-v2/content/influxdb/clustered/reference/internals/query-plan.md

 The following are some `ExecutionPlan` nodes used in InfluxDB physical plans.

+### DeduplicateExec

+InfluxDB `DeduplicateExec` takes an input stream of `RecordBatch` sorted on `sort_key` and applies InfluxDB-specific deduplication logic.
+The output is dependent on the order of the input rows that have the same key.

+### EmptyExec

+DataFusion [`EmptyExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/empty/struct.EmptyExec.html) is an execution plan for an empty relation and indicates that the table doesn't contain data for the time range of the query.

+### FilterExec

+The execution plan for the [`Filter`](#filter) `LogicalPlan`.

+DataFusion [`FilterExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/filter/struct.FilterExec.html) evaluates a boolean predicate against all input batches to determine which rows to include in the output batches.

 ### ParquetExec

 DataFusion [`ParquetExec`](https://docs.rs/datafusion/latest/datafusion/datasource/physical_plan/parquet/struct.ParquetExec.html) scans one or more Parquet partitions.